Lightning-AI/pytorch-lightning/docs/source-app/core_api/lightning_app/communication_content.rst

     :alt: Mechanism showing how delta are sent.
     :width: 100 %

 Here's another example that is slightly different.
-Here we define a Flow and Work, where the Work increments a counter indefinitely and the Flow prints its state which contains the Work.
+Here we define a Flow and Work, where the Work increments a counter indefinitely and the Flow prints its state which contain the Work.

 You can easily check the state of your entire app as follows: